JonathanBaq/StudentListWebApp/README.md

 It is a simple web application that shows a list of students and you can add, delete and update student information.

+## Stack
-The stack is HTML, CSS and JavaScript for the client side, Java Servlets and Data Access Objects using the JDBC API on the server side, and SQlite for the database.
+* HTML, CSS and JavaScript for the client side
+* Java Servlets, Data Access Objects (DAO) using the JDBC API and GSON library for the server side
+* SQlite for the database, Apache Tomcat for the Web Server